AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 }
 ```

-I agree that it might seem complicated, but if you use this library, there’s no need to rethink/write it every time.
+I agree that it might seem complicated, but if you use this library, there's no need to rethink/write it every time.
 Let's take a look at the code that you actually have to write to conform to `ExecutionContext`:

 ```swift